Get-Nerdio/NMM-SE/Scripted Actions/Manual Join AzFiles to ADDS/readme.md

 You need to run this script from a machine that is joined to the domain.
 Best is to save the **ManualJoinAzFilesToADDS.ps1** script file to a local folder on the machine and open it from Powershell ISE or Visual Studio Code.

+Creating a Service Princial you can follow the steps in the following Microsoft documentation: [Create a Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

+In this script we use the Secret and ID of the Service Principal to authenticate to Azure and Microsoft Graph.
+You can generate a new Secret in the Entra Portal under the Service Principal.
+Ather generating the Secret you can copy the ID and Secret to the script.

 If you want to use a Service Principal to authenticate to Azure and Microsoft Graph, you need to have the following permissions setup for the Service Principal:

 **Azure Portal:**